MaelElseware/MoveItUp/README.md

 **A fun WPF desktop application that combines trivia questions with physical exercises to keep you mentally sharp and physically active during long work or study sessions.**

+Both questions and exercises are easily customizable via a simple notepad.
+See Customizable Content System section !

 ## 🤔 Why This App Exists

 My brain is too small, when I'm deeply focused on coding, I often forget to take breaks and move around.
 Hours can pass without me getting up from my chair...
 This sedentary behavior isn't just uncomfortable : **prolonged sitting has been linked to increased risks of cardiovascular disease, diabetes, and musculoskeletal problems**.
 Research shows that **sitting for extended periods can reduce blood circulation, weaken core muscles, and negatively impact posture and mental clarity**.